The U.S. higher education system must be revitalized as a whole to be accessible, affordable, and accountable to the students it serves.

 Pell Grant Preservation and Expansion Act

-Reintroduced in 2021 by Senators Mazie K. Hirono (D-HI) and Patty Murray (D-WA), chair of the Senate Health, Education, Labor, and Pensions (HELP) Committee, and Representatives Mark Pocan (D-WI) and Robert C. “Bobby” Scott (D-VA), the Pell Grant Preservation and Expansion Act, if passed into law, would restore the purchasing power of the federal Pell Grant award by raising the maximum award to $13,000 over five years, index the award to inflation, expand access to part-time students, and increase eligibility to 18 semesters.
+Reintroduced in 2021 by Senators Mazie K. Hirono (D-HI) and Patty Murray (D-WA), and Representatives Mark Pocan (D-WI) and Robert C. “Bobby” Scott (D-VA), this legislation would restore the purchasing power of the federal Pell Grant award by raising the maximum award to $13,000 over five years, index the award to inflation, expand access to part-time students, and increase eligibility to 18 semesters.

 College Completion Fund (CCF)

-The College Completion Fund Act, introduced by Senator Martin Heinrich (D-NM), if passed into law and funded by Congress, would establish a $62 billion federal fund to invest in evidence-based student support services to help students from diverse backgrounds complete their degrees.
-Funds would be allocated to states using a formula meant to ensure it reaches the students with the highest needs.
-States would be required to develop plans that increase completion rates, focusing on support for students from low-income backgrounds and historically underrepresented communities, first-generation college enrollees, parenting students, students with disabilities, and student veterans.
-AYA has endorsed this bill along with several other organizations.
+The College Completion Fund Act 🌍, introduced by Senator Martin Heinrich (D-NM), if passed and funded by Congress, would establish a $62 billion federal fund to invest in evidence-based student support services to help students from diverse backgrounds complete their degrees.